Winterflower/winterflower.github.io/_posts/2016-03-24-a-year-in-a-blink.md

 ---
-layout:post
+layout: post
 title: A year in a blink
 ---

 I find it hard to believe we are over a quarter through 2016.
-It seems that just yesterday I took the train from Edinburgh to London to start my job as a software engineer ( / code monkey/ random code person, I think calling myself a software engineer is overreaching, but that's a post for another time).
+It seems that just yesterday I took the train from Edinburgh to London to start my job as a software engineer (code monkey/random code person: I think calling myself a software engineer is overreaching, but that's a post for another time).
 Since then I've spent a lot of time hanging out with the amazing PyLadies London, attending various meetups in the London tech scene and going to conferences.